Kasai Rinkai Park 葛西臨海公園

 - Sea Life Park Aquarium's impressive tuna tank

-- Natural birdsong in the secluded bird sanctuary
+- Natural birdsong in the secluded wildlife sanctuary

 - A chance to see Mt.
 Fuji from the Ferris wheel